elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 Feminist perspectives continue to play an important role in the fight for #SC By challenging gender inequality & working to create a more just equitable society, feminists are helping to make the world a better place for all women  #conclusion

 #### Post Structuralism
-PS characterized by a focus on language, meaning & relationship between the signifier and the signified Jacques #Derrida & Michael #Foucault analysed the emergence of modern institutions like prisons, schools, hospitals as a sign of increasing surveillance & discipline in society
+PS characterized by a focus on language, meaning & relationship between the signifier and the signified.
 Postmodern society is likely to be more multi-cultural & diverse, leading the traditional sociology to be insufficient to account for SC
+Jacques #Derrida & Michael #Foucault analysed the emergence of modern institutions like prisons, schools, hospitals as a sign of increasing surveillance & discipline in society
 Jean #Baudrillard Mass media has reversed the Marxist idea of Economic structure domination, rather signs & images control the society which is a creation of mass media

-#Postmodern perspective on #SC is still evolving, it is not clear what its full implications will be.
-However, it is clear that the postmodern perspective has had a significant impact on how we think about SC  #conclusion
+#Postmodern perspective on #SC is still evolving.
+However, it is clear that it has had a significant impact on how we think about SC  #conclusion

+### Cultural Lag Theory - Ogburn
+WF #Ogburn - Tech & SC are related in a cyclical fashion.
+He argued that technology changes more rapidly than society, which leads to a "lag" between the two.
+This lag can create problems, such as social unrest and inequality.
+For example, the development of the automobile led to a change in the way people traveled.
+This change in turn led to changes in the way people lived and worked. #left
 ## Development & Dependency
 ***
 #left